NatBat92/drf-api/README.md

 **NOTE**: It is a prerequisite of deployment to Heroku that you already have access to the following:

-- A Cloudinary account, create one for free at [https://cloudinary.com](https://cloudinary.com).
+- A Cloudinary account (If you don't have a Cloudinary account, you can create one for free at [https://cloudinary.com](https://cloudinary.com)).

 **NOTE**: It is assumed you have followed all deployment instructions listed in this readme, starting with the section titled 'Forking the GitHub Repository'.